Loading...

 And when we've completed the end of the table, we've completed the conversion.

-So the decimal number 60 is 111100 in binary.
+So, the decimal number 60 is 111100 in binary.

-We are now moving on to our final set of tasks for today's lesson.
+We're now moving on to our final set of tasks for today's lesson, and you've done a fantastic job, so well done.

 I'd like you to use the binary place value table to convert the following decimal numbers into binary.